torbsd/openbsd-ports/README.md

 authoritative download area maintained by the project itself; in the case of noscript I do this, for example.

-It also may be of interest to some that there are related ports that don't have anything to do with Tor in [my personal openbsd-ports repo](https://github.com/StAlphonsos/openbsd-ports).
-I plan on doing non-TBB ports for noscript and HTTPS Everywhere that can be installed with plain old Firefox on OpenBSD so that you can e.g. pre-install noscript when you install firefox and never surf without it.
-I, at least, would appreciate this on new installs.

 ## Beware: Experimental Until Otherwise Stated ##

 You should be aware that there might be bugs or issues that could